 The cash register or location we chose in the filter now has its own row we can enter accounts into.
 Choose the unique accounts to be used for this cash register or location.

 Keep doing this for every account that should overwrite the default accounts.
+That also includes journal series and cost centers.

 Don't forget to save at the top of the page when you are done!